 - The camera may not turn on automatically in the case of certain computer models or connection conditions.
-If this happens, press [也] (Power) to turn on the camera. - Make sure that you insert the cable connector into the USB port until you feel it click securely into place.
+If this happens, press [the computer models or connection conditions and the camera. - Make sure that you insert the cable connector into the USB port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction.

-Making sure that the \blacktriangle mark on the USB cable connector is towards the side opposite that of the monitor screen, connect the cable to the camera.
+Making sure that the ▲ mark on the USB cable connector is towards the side opposite that of the monitor screen, connect the cable to the camera.